 What Language Is The Program Run In?

 The Palestine and Israel in Context Internship is geared toward English speakers.
-For the sake of immersion, however, the higher the course level the less English will be utilized in the classroom.
-While living in Hebron, students will also be required to utilize their Arabic skills to the best of their ability, creating a fully immersive experience.
+For the sake of immersion, however, the higher the course level, the less English will be utilized in the classroom.
+While living in Hebron, students must utilize their Arabic skills to the best of their ability, creating a fully immersive experience.

 General Information Regarding the Internship Program: